-I had a liver biopsy on 19th July 2010, and I can tell you now, it wasn’t exactly a walk in the park.
-I had a mild anaesthetic, I felt extremely uncomfortable throughout, and I was in pain.
-In fact, they did call in another nurse to help and her only job was to hold my hand in reassurance.
-I was not yet diagnosed.
+I had a liver biopsy on 19th July 2010, and I can tell you now, that it wasn’t exactly a walk in the park.
+I had a mild anesthetic, I felt extremely uncomfortable throughout, and I was in pain.
+In fact, they did call in another nurse to help and her only job was to hold my hand in reassurance, (from what I remember).
 Most patients report no issues with their liver biopsy.
+I was sent home on 20 July with some painkillers, but it was gone within 24 hours.

 24th July 2010 (Saturday)

-I was OK for a few days but on the afternoon of 24th July, I started to feel pain in my right shoulder.
-I normally put up with pain (via regular over the counter stuff) but this got worse throughout the day until it was almost unbearable.
+I was OK for a few days, I even went to work and attended a party on 23rd July, but on the afternoon of 24th July, I started to feel pain in my right shoulder.
+I normally put up with pain (via regular over-the-counter stuff) but this got worse throughout the day until it was almost unbearable.
 Although I was told to take it easy, I suspect I did my usual ‘I’m invincible’ thing and did not rest properly.
-Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had the liver biopsy and I found out liver pain can be referred to the right shoulder.
-I got an outpatient appointment at A&E (ER) and the GP admitted me straight away when they looked at the recent biopsy history.
+Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had a liver biopsy and I found out liver pain can be referred to the right shoulder.
+I got an outpatient appointment at 11.30pm in the hospital adjacent to A&E (ER) and the GP admitted me to A&E straight away when they looked at my recent biopsy history.
 I was not yet formally diagnosed with Neuroendocrine Cancer, but I was due to see an Oncologist (pretty big hint) on 26th July at the very same hospital in which I was now an emergency ‘patient’.

 25th July 2010 (Sunday)

-I arrived at the hospital around 11.30pm on 24th July 2010.
-I didn’t actually get admitted to A&E (ER) until midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
+I arrived at the hospital around 11.30 pm on 24th July 2010 but I didn’t actually get admitted to A&E (ER) until midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
 I finally got painkillers once he had assessed my case and was sure what was safe for me.
 Can’t remember what I got but it helped.
 I also remember filling in huge amounts of forms!

 After seeing the doctor, they moved me from the A&E section into an adjacent ward then called AAU (acute admissions unit) – this was like a step between A&E and a specialist ward if applicable, or discharge if the matter settles.
-I slept a lot.
-They put me on IV antibiotics (Ceftriaxone) in case there was an infection (this was stopped after a CT scan).
+I slept a lot, mostly because I’d been awake all night.
+They put me on IV antibiotics (Ceftriaxone) in case there was an infection.

 26th July 2010